AustralianDisabilityLimited/unisubs/README.markdown

     Now the entire project will be in the unisubs directory.

-2. Install VirtualBox if you don't have it yet.
+2. Install VirtualBox and vagrant if you don't have them yet.
 Then type:

         vagrant up

     This is going to create a vm and provision it.
 It should take 10-15 minutes.
 Remember what mom said: a watched pot never boils.

 3. Switch over to your vagrant vm with:

         vagrant ssh

     Then run following commands:

         cd /opt/unisubs
         source venv/bin/activate